hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-library-for-the-hpe-greenlake-cloud-platform.md

   * `Remove-HPEGLAPIcredential`: to delete an API credential of an application instance.

-# Managing subscriptions with the HPE GreenLake PowerShell Library
+## Managing subscriptions with the HPE GreenLake PowerShell Library

+The main cmdlets for managing subscriptions in the HPE GreenLake Platform are the followings:

+* To manage subscriptions :

+  * `Get-HPEGLApplication`: